rocktimsaikia/spotify-rtoken-cli/README.md

 1. Easy to use.
 You just need to call the CLI and follow the prompt
 2. Does not store any credentials locally
-3. Directly copies the `refresh_token` to cliboard :sparkles:
+3. Directly copies the `refresh_token` to clipboard :sparkles:
 4. You are aware of every step that is being executed
 5. No need to define scopes, unless you want to manually add scopes.
 Recommended option is `read-only` scopes.